 - Use only slow release natural fertilizers for your lawns next year – avoid products that mix herbicides into chemical lawn fertilizers.
 Chemical based fertilizers don’t encourage the natural soil biota to flourish in your soil.
 They can wash off into storm drains and creeks, carrying excess nitrogen, which causes algal blooms in local waters, depriving fish of oxygen.
 Natural, slow release fertilizers work with soil to help feed the biota which in turn help feed the lawn.

-- The herbicides in combined products is alsoproblematic when it seeps into groundwater and gets into local waterways.
+- The herbicides in combined fertilizer and herbicide products is also problematic when it seeps into groundwater and gets into local waterways.
 Try hand removal of the offending weeds when the soil is wet, making it easier to pull.
-Be tolerant of daisies and clover which don’t outcompetea lawn and add color to the lawn.
-Clover actually feeds the lawn by creating nitrogen in specialized root nodules which when disturbed release into the soil.
+Be tolerant of daisies and clover which don’t outcompete lawn grasses and add color to the lawn.
+Clover actually feeds the lawn by creating nitrogen in specialized root nodules, which when disturbed release into the soil.
 Daisies provide early food for bumble bees as they emerge in the spring.

 - Identify areas you can leave a little “messy” to encourage overwintering beneficial insect larvae in your garden.
 Hollow grass stems might be hosting mason or leaf cutter bee larvae which will hatch out next growing season and keep your garden pollinated.

 - Don’t be too hasty to trim the dead flower heads that are full of seeds.
-This provides winter food for chickadees and flocks of bushtits and many other overwintering birds.
+This provides winter food for, finches and sparrows, chickadees and flocks of bushtits and many other overwintering birds.
 Wait till early spring to remove them, when there are new food sources in the garden for birds.
 Keep a watch to see which birds visit which flower heads and plan to add more of the ones most popular to the garden.

 - Plan for birds by making lists of good plants to attract them.
 Visit our resources page to find the downloadable tips on ‘Bird Friendly Plantings’ to get ideas of what to include.